hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1519

 Allah said, “O Noah, he is not of your family, for he was not righteous in his conduct.
 So do not ask Me of what you have no knowledge.
-I admonish you, so you do not be among the ignorants.”
+I admonish you, so you do not be among the ignorant.”

 # 1520